-With the repulse of the German offensives and the success of Allied counter-offensives, a general attack was planned.
-The Americans, with French help, would reduce the St. Miheil Salient, which had cramped the supply of Verdun since 1914.
+With the repulse of the German offensives and the success of Allied counter-offensives, supreme commander Ferdinand Foch planned a general attack.
+The Americans were supplied from ports in the west of France, so to simplfy the lines of communication, the American army massed near Verdun, south of the bulk of the Allied forces.
+As part of the master plan, the Americans, with French help, were to reduce the St. Miheil Salient south of Verdun, a salient which had cramped the supply of Verdun since its creation in 1914.
 The Germans were evacuating the salient as the attack began, and the effect gained a quick success.
-Rather than continue the attack toward Metz to the east, the American army was shifted north to the Meuse-Argonne sector.
-This move, engineered by Col. George C. Marshall, a graduate of the Virginia Military Institute, was an impressive logistical achievement on its own.
+Rather than continue the attack toward Metz to the east, the Americans shifted their attention north to the Meuse-Argonne sector - few actual troops were moved from the St Miheil area as the new operation had been in the making for some time.
 Now the Americans would attack north through rolling hills and forests studded with four lines of German fortifications.
 Sedan, the ultimate objective, was a point of enormous strategic importance.
-Through Sedan ran the railroad that the Germans were using to supply their armies in France.
+Through Sedan ran the railroad used by the Germans to supply their armies in France.
 If Sedan could be captured, perhaps the war could be won.

 |The scene of stagnant mine warfare that had blown the top off a hill,